Want to use Google Translate with WordPress to start automatically offering your site’s content in new languages?

 - WordPress forms

 By default, TranslatePress adds a floating language switcher to the bottom-right corner of your site that lets visitors choose their preferred languages:

 If you’d like to adjust this position, TranslatePress also lets you add your language switcher as a menu item.
-Or, for even more control, you can use a shortcode or add it directly to your theme’s template files using a PHP function.
+Or, for even more control, you can use the Language Switcher Gutenberg block to add it wherever you want on a page.